-68 Source of funds
+Source of funds

-The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.
+The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee

-69 Management of funds
+Management of funds

-- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+- The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - The Committee may authorize the President and / or Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - All drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - With the approval of the Committee, the President and / or Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.

-70 Financial records
+Financial records

-- (1) The Association must keep financial records that- - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in his or her custody, or under his or her control- - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.
+- The Association must keep financial records that- - correctly record and explain its transactions, financial position and performance; and - enable financial statements to be prepared as required by the Act.

+- The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - The President or Treasurer must keep in his or her custody, or under his or her control- - the financial records for the current financial year; and - any other financial records as authorized by the Committee.

-71 Financial statements
+Financial statements

-- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include- - (a) the preparation of the financial statements; - (b) if required, the review or auditing of the financial statements; - (c) the certification of the financial statements by the Committee; - (d) the submission of the financial statements to the annual general meeting of the Association; - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.
+- For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - Without limiting subrule (1), those requirements include- - the preparation of the financial statements. - if required, the review or auditing of the financial statements. - the certification of the financial statements by the Committee. - the submission of the financial statements to the annual general meeting of the Association. - the lodgment with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.